Plane table surveying: Methods and applications

 Posted by

 Plane table surveying is a graphical method of surveying and we can plot maps directly drawing on site.
 This makes this method popular.
-Now it is used for small or medium work where higher accuracy is not needed.
+Now it is used for small or medium work where higher accuracy isn’t needed.
 Plane table surveying gives approximate data.

 The principle of plane table surveying is parallelism.
 It simply means that we are using the Alidade, which is used to draw lines on the drawing sheet, parallel to the sightline.

-• No need to maintain the field book.
+• There is no need to maintain the field book.

-• Surveyor need to carry a lot of instruments with him
+• Surveyor needs to carry a lot of instruments along with him.

-• As in the case of plane tabling, no field data is recorded, it would be difficult to reproduce the map
+• As in the case of plane tabling, no field data is recorded, and it would be difficult to reproduce the map.

-It consists of a drawing board attached with a tripod stand.
+It consists of a drawing board attached to a tripod stand.
 There are many types of plane tables available in the market.

 Alidade

-It is used to sight the object and drawing the lines on the drawing sheet.
+It is used to sight the object and draw the lines on the drawing sheet.
 There are two different types of alidade.

 • Plain alidade